Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-There are times that a particular Class Module needs to be instantiated more than once, to use a similar set of values for a particular Application.
+There are times when a particular Class Module needs to be instantiated more than once to use a similar set of values for a specific application.

-For example, our ClsArea Class Module, which we have designed for calculating the carpet area of Rooms is a candidate for similar applications.
-Assuming that we would like to find out how many floor tiles we need to lay in a room then we should be able to input the Length and Width values of the Tile also, besides the dimension values of the Floor.
-Since, both Floor and Tile have similar Property values as input we can use two instances of the ClsArea Class Module, one instance for the FLOOR area and the second instance for the TILE area calculations.
-Floor-Area / Tile-Area gives the total number of tiles for a particular room.
+For example, our ClsArea Class Module, which we have designed for calculating the carpet area of Rooms, is a candidate for similar applications.
+Assuming we want to determine the number of floor tiles needed for a room, we should be able to input the Length and width of the tile, as well as the dimensions of the Floor.
+Since both Floor and Tile have similar Property values as input, we can use two instances of the ClsArea Class Module, one instance for the FLOOR area and the second instance for the TILE area calculations.
+Floor Area / Tile Area gives the total number of tiles for a particular room.

 Two Instances of the same Class Module.